Become a Gund Fellow.

 - Nominations for new Fellows are emailed to the Institute Director from current Fellows, Steering Committee members, or the nominee.
 The Director then invites the nominee to submit a letter of interest and CV, and to give a public research presentation.

-- The Gund Institute Fellows Committee (GIFC), comprising three current Fellows, reviews the letter, CV, and presentation, meets with the nominee, and makes a recommendation to the Director, who makes the final decision.
+- The Gund Institute Fellows Committee (GIFC), comprising four current Fellows, reviews the letter, CV, attend the required presentation, and makes a recommendation to the Director, who makes the final decision.

 - Decisions are based on strength of scholarly record, potential to contribute to collaborative scholarship, and commitment to meaningful engagement with the Institute.
 Gund Fellows must have a primary appointment as faculty at the University of Vermont, and hold the highest degree in their respective field.